 Follow these steps to ensure you reach your financial goals and live the life you imagined

-Written by Exequiel Octavio Bertaina
+By: Exequiel Octavio Bertaina

 As always, you will have to live within your means if you don’t want to end up declaring bankruptcy and ruin your credit rating.
 That’s why it’s critical that you create a proper budget for yourself in order to meet your needs and achieve your long term financial goals.

 The best approach to take is to first establish your financial goals.
 This will give you the opportunity to independently finance future spending, while avoiding financial stress once you’ve enjoyed your vacation or purchase.

 You must begin by estimating your available income.
 It’s best to measure your income on a monthly basis, since many payments, such as phone bills and car insurance payments, are due each month.
 Note that gifts, bonuses and unexpected income should not be included in your budget, since they are not considered a reliable source of income.